chinamike65/hugo-tuolesi/content/book3/book3en.md

 He wrote a book called "Praise of the Sages", in which he said:

-I do not Dharmavor the Buddha, nor do I hate the heretics,
+I do not favour the Buddha, nor do I hate the heretics,

 Whoever preaches is reasonable, I believe in.